stevedonovan/Lake/doc/index.md

 `lake` knows the common flags that these compilers use to achieve common goals - in this case, a debug build.
 This places less stress on human memory (which is not a renewable resource) especially if you are working with a compiler which is foreign to you.

 Now, what if `hello.c` had a call to a math function?
 No problem with Windows (it's part of the C runtime) but on Unix it is a separate library.
-A lakefile that expresses this _need_ is:
+A program target that has this _need_ would be:

     c.program{'hello',needs='math'}

 On Unix, we will now get the necessary `-lm`.
 All this can be done with a makefile, but it would already be an irritating mess, even if it just handled `GCC` alone.
 The purpose of `lake` is to express build rules in a high-level, cross-platform way.

-Note here that we have been implicitly using a cool Lua feature, which is that a function call does not need parens if the single argument is a table.
-Lua does not support named arguments as such, but the table syntax is very flexible and does the same job elegantly.
+### Dependency Checking

-The next step is multi-file programs.
-In `examples/first`:
+Looking at `examples/first`:

     $> cat lakefile
     c.program{'first',src='one,two',needs='math'}